dorontal/consciousness/README.md

 * Since everything is in flux, what's inside the circle is in flux.
 What's outside of it is in flux also.
 So the circle itself is in flux.

+* Whenever something outside of the circle changes, it causes a change in every other thing, therefore, it causes a change in what's inside the circle.
+This is the beginning of the definition or explanation of "relationship".